Felix Healy: International career

 Healy made his international debut in an experimental line-up which drew with Scotland in the British Home Championship and won his second cap the following month as Northern Ireland finished their World Cup preparations in the worst of fashions, with a 3–0 defeat by Wales.
 Healy did enough to impress Billy Bingham, who included him in the 1982 World Cup squad for Spain.
 He played once at the finals, coming on as substitute for Martin O'Neill in a 1–1 draw with Honduras.
 He became the first and only Irish League player to play in a World Cup Finals match.
 He won his fourth and final cap in the first post-World Cup game, Northern Ireland losing 2–0 in Austria.

 He was a regular choice for the Irish League.
 He won three caps – in a 3–3 draw with OFK Beograd (representing the Yugoslav League) in 1982, and twice against the League of Ireland, a 4–0 win (in which he scored) in 1984 and a 2–1 defeat in 1986.

 Management career

 In October 1993, Healy returned to Coleraine as player-manager, taking over from Willie McFaul and back to Derry as manager in December 1994.
+His team lost the 1994–95 league title after a penalty was missed in their final game.
+They went on to win the 1996–97 title by ten points.
 In under four seasons in charge at the Brandywell Stadium, Healy led Derry to League and FAI Cup successes before resigning in 1998.
 Healy remained outside football until becoming a surprise appointment as Finn Harps boss in May 2004.
 Lifting the club out of the doldrums, his first season at Finn Park saw the club promoted as champions of the First Division.
 However, the club struggled to make an impact in the Premier League the following season, and he was sacked in July 2005.